kodecocodes/i9t/swift-2/swift-2.markdown

 Before coming up with the protocol oriented solution that you just built, you might have looked at this list of requirements and groaned a little.
 But, groan no more!
 You can take the pattern that you've built and quickly create a `StringValidator` that contains the rules for this password requirement.

-Start by switching to the "Password Validation" page in the chapter's playground.
-For brevity purposes this playground page tucks away all of the previous work you did on the String Validation page as a source file for this page.
+Start by switching to the **Password Validation** page in the chapter's playground.
+For brevity purposes this playground page tucks away all of the previous work you did on the String Validation page as a source file.
 That source file also contains two new rules that you will be using.
+You can view the code by clicking **Password Validation** > **Sources** > **StringValiation.swift** in the jump bar.

-The first is `LengthStringValidationRule` with the following interface.
+The first new rule is `LengthStringValidationRule` with the following features:

 #### `LengthStringValidationRule`